vlajos/mozilla-central/js/src/tests/Intl/README.txt

 real world usage and is therefore subject to change.
 When the ICU library used by Mozilla is upgraded, it is likely that some of the integration tests will fail because of locale data changes; however, others might fail because of actual software bugs.
-Failures therefore have to be examined carefully.
+Failures therefore have to be examined carefuly.